wyomin360-work/Kaartx-Kloud/design_guidelines.md

 - Lazy load images below fold
 - Target: Lighthouse 95+ Performance, 100 SEO/A11y

 The essence: **Bold.
 Minimal.
 Premium.
-Futuristic.** Pink accent is the soul - use it decisively but not excessively.
+Professional.** Navy blue accent is the soul - use it decisively but not excessively.
 Every element must feel luxurious and tech-forward.